samuel032khoury/OOD_Group/HW06/USEME.md

   - To minimize the chance that user accidentally quit the program or throw away the unperformed operations, we ask user to use the capitalized `QUIT ` to quit the program, and this operation has to be the **last** argument on a line.

-##### † Error Handling - All the following will cause a complaint from the program.
+##### † Error Handling

+- All the following will cause a complaint from the program.
 The program will print specific informative message without quitting itself and allows users to try again.
     - Insufficient arguments for a command.
     - Too many arguments  for a command.
     - User types in an unknown command.
     - User doesn't specify the extension of the image file when loading.
     - User gives an invalid file name which starts with "." and immediately followed by a file extension when loading.
     - User load an image with unsupported extension.
     - User provide an image that cannot be found from the machine's file system.
     - User try to process a non-existing file in the library.
     - When darkening/brightened an image, users fail to specify the value of the adjustment.
     - Try to save a file to a read-only directory.
     - The process of loading a file is interrupted.
     - The process of saving a file is interrupted.

+---

+### Script-mode

+The command script and example images are saved (and zipped) in the `res/imagesAndScript/` directory.
+The text script is named as `ImageProcScript.txt`.
+Graders can run this file <u>**under the ``res/imagesAndScript/`**</u> by inputting in the command line

+``imagesAndScript % java -jar ../HW06.jar -file ImageProcScript.txt``

+##### † Error Handling

+- Same as §Text-mode, see above.

+---

+### GUI-mode: Tutorial

+##### † Error Handling

+- Errors will be thrown under the same circumstances as the §Text-mode mentioned, yet GUI supports to render an error with a pop-up alert window.